 students in the public uni i’m studying in hardly dress up due to a lot of rules, but so far i haven’t heard of any nasty feedback from them. in fact, one of my course mates told me that she loved how i take the initiative to dress up for class, because it is so refreshing in a sea of t-shirt and jeans!

-who says a biology student should dress like one? and why do people even stereotype science students to be boring fashion-wise?posted over 4 years ago
+who says a biology student should dress like one? and why do people even stereotype science students to be boring fashion-wise?posted almost 5 years ago

 yeah i know, those people are rude, its my life so just back off if they dont like it.
 HAte it too when my sister who doesnt read fashion comment on clothes i picked in the mall, like ethnic print romper, maxi dress, polka dots tank top and many more!